 Excerpted from "Hurricane Island – The Town that Disappeared," by Eleanor Motley Richardson.
 Published by The Island Institute, Rockland, Maine 1989.
 Second printing 1997.
 (Out of print).

 From 1964-2006 Hurricane Island was a summer base camp for Outward Bound, an outdoor organization that conducts adventure-based courses structured to inspire self-esteem, self-reliance, concern for others, and care for the environment.
-The organization was founded by Peter Willauer, who now serves on our board of directors, and is known for its sea kayaking, rock climbing, sailing, and pulling boat programs.
+The organization was founded by Peter Willauer, Trustee Emeritus, and is known for its sea kayaking, rock climbing, sailing, and pulling boat programs.
 Outward Bound has since moved its main office to Camden, Maine, and runs programs stretching from Maine to Florida, with two Maine base camps in Newry and Wheeler's Bay.